zjcers/SpeakerBuzz/Documentation/ImplementationNotes.rst

 If the SSI peripherial of the Tiva is put into Advanced mode or higher, the frame signal lines up perfectly with what the DAC requires.
 This might be a good thing to try after the first version is working.

+Can't put SSI device into advanced mode since I can't make frames longer than 8-bits, but the DAC needs a 16-bit frame.
+Legacy mode works, though.
+Also, the correct mode for SPI for the DAC is mode1, (polarity 0, phase 1).